macimax/WIKI_STEPMANIA/Compiling-StepMania.md

 cmake -G 'Unix Makefiles' -DCMAKE_BUILD_TYPE=Release .. && cmake ..
 make -j8
 ```
-The job count passed to make should not be more than double the number of cores you have.
+The job count passed to `make` should not be more than double the number of cores you have.

 #### Fetching the 5.2 branch ####
-5.2 was merged into master.
-Fetching master will fetch the 5.2 branch.
+5.2 was merged into master, so fetching master will fetch the 5.2 branch.

-*Note: 5.1 was renamed to 5.2 after 5.1.-3 so an intermediate release could be made.*
+*Note:* 5.1 was renamed to 5.2 after [5.1.-3](https://github.com/stepmania/stepmania/releases/tag/v5.1.0a3) so an intermediate release could be made.

+`git clone --single-branch -b master --depth=1 https://github.com/stepmania/stepmania.git`

 #### Fetching the 5.1 branch ####
+The current 5.1 branch (`5_1-new`) is the [default branch](https://github.com/stepmania/stepmania/issues/1873) on GitHub.

 `git clone --single-branch -b 5_1-new --depth=1 https://github.com/stepmania/stepmania.git`

 #### Fetching the 5.0 branch ####